Select a language:

 Lack of hot water in a prepackage food establishment does not warrant an immediate Health Permit suspension.
 A reinspection for hot water must be conducted within 48- hours or the next business day following a weekend.
 A Notice of Violation would be issued to any prepackaged establishment that fails to provide hot water within the time frame specified.

-A health permit is suspended if there is a lack of potable water throughout the facility.
+Lack of potable water throughout the facility.

-Example: Due to a break in the water main, the water has been shut off and no water is available at the facility.
+Example: Due to a break in the water main, the water has been shut off, and no water is available at the facility.

-A health permit is suspended if there is a sewage system backup.
+A sewage system backup.

 Sewage is observed to be overflowing anywhere inside the food facility.

-Example: One or more floor sinks and/or toilets are backing up onto the floor.
+Backed up drain inside businessExample: One or more floor sinks and/or toilets are backing up onto the floor.

 Sewage is observed to be overflowing onto the property outside the facility and it is determined that the food facility is contributing to the overflow.

 Examples: Sewage originating from the clean-out line is overflowing onto the property outside.
 Sewage originating from a manhole is overflowing onto the grounds outside a strip mall.
-All food facilities connected to this sewage line shall have their health permit temporarily suspended.
+All food facilities connected to this sewage line shall have their health permits temporarily suspended.

-Example: None of the toilets in a food establishment, including common restrooms are in working order.
+Example: None of the toilets in a food establishment, including common restrooms, are in working order.

-Dead rats inside of food storage areaA health permit is suspended if rodent activity is observedRat droppings in fryer in the critical areas of the food establishment leading to possible adulteration of food product or any food contact surface.
+Rodent activity is observed in critical areas of the food establishment, leading to possible adulteration of food products or any food contact surface.

 Activity/evidence may include, but is not limited to, live rodents, rodents in traps, numerous fresh rodent droppings in multiple areas of the facility, urine, and gnaw marks on food packages.
-Rub marks on wall surfaces and around possible entry points may also be evidence of rodent activity within the food establishment but by itself does not constitute an imminent health hazard.
+Rub marks on wall surfaces and around possible entry points may also be evidence of rodent activity within the food establishment, but by itself does not constitute an imminent health hazard.

-Example: Numerous fresh droppings observed on floor surfaces in more than one area of the facility, on food, or on food preparation surfaces.
+Dead rats inside of food storage areaRat droppings in fryerExample: Numerous fresh droppings are observed on floor surfaces in more than one area of the facility, on food, or on food preparation surfaces.

-Example: An infestation in the meat market was so bad and the flies were so numerous that you had to continually Unhealthy kitchen worker swat them away from your face.
+Unhealthy kitchen workerExample: A fly infestation in the meat market was so bad that you had to continually swat them away from your face.

-A health permit may be suspended due to the potential of communicable disease transmission by one or more food facility staff.
+The potential of communicable disease transmission by one or more food facility staff.

 Example: The Person-In-Charge fails to report two or more employees experiencing Acute Gastrointestinal symptoms and complaints of foodborne illness are reported.

-A health permit is suspended if a fire or other disaster has occurred in which the structural integrity of Fire damage to a kitchenthe facility has been compromised and/or contamination of the kitchen is to such an extent that an immediate public health risk exists.
+A fire or other disaster has occurred, where the structural integrity of the facility has been compromised and/or contamination of the kitchen is large enough that an immediate public health risk exists.

-Example: A small grease fire has caused the fire suppression system to discharge, causing extensive contamination to foods and food contact surfaces in the kitchen.
+Fire damage to a kitchenMore fire damage in restaurant's kitchenExample: A small grease fire has caused the fire suppression system to discharge, causing extensive contamination to food and food contact surfaces in the kitchen.

 Examples: Establishment conducting a remodel in critical areas during business hours without the food being adequately protected.
-Severe unsanitary conditions observed throughout the facility.
+Severe unsanitary conditions are observed throughout the facility.